GovindHQ/CNN/notes/week 6.md

 it takes input pixel and sends it to line buffer too. i need to connect the result to a feature map memory module.

+i used win_trigger = win_valid cause start on weight_sender must be a 1 cycle pulse where a window is valid. its often unsafe to directly connect a valid signals to modules expecting a 1 cycle start events, because valid signals might remain high multiple cycles. win_trigger serves as a clear handshake trigger between windowMaker and weight_sender.